munkireport/user_sessions/README.md

 User Sessions module
 ==============

-Gathers logins, logout, shut downs, and reboots on the client computer
+Gathers logins, logout, shut downs, and reboots on the client computer.
+The widget shows all events and the count listing shows them only for the past year.

 Configuration
 -------